 Instructions

-- Blend cashew base (see note 2): Add cashews, 3 tablespoons of the lemon juice, and water to a high-speed blender.
-Blend until smooth and creamy, pausing to scrape down the sides as needed.
-Transfer the mixture to a medium bowl.
+- Blend cashew base (see note 2): Add cashews, lemon juice, and water to a high-speed blender.
+Blend until smooth and creamy, scraping down the sides as needed.
+Set aside.

 - Prep cucumber: Grate cucumber using the large holes on a box grater.
-Add the cucumber to a nutmilk bag, cheesecloth, or clean kitchen towel.
+Transfer cucumber to a clean kitchen towel, nutmilk bag, or cheesecloth.
 Squeeze out as much liquid as you can.
-Transfer to the bowl.
+Set aside.

 Notes

-- How to soak cashews: Cashews should be soaked until soft when squeezed between your fingertips.
-To soak cashews, either cover them with boiling water (soak for about 30 minutes) or cover them with room temperature water (soak for 6 to 8 hours).
+- How to soak cashews: Cashews should be pre-soaked until soft when squeezed between your fingertips.
+Add cashews to a heatproof bowl and cover them with boiling water, letting them sit for about 30 minutes to soften.
+Or alternatively, soak in room temperature water for 6 to 8 hours.

-- Blender container: If you have a wide blender container (for example, some of the newer Vitamix models), double the recipe to create enough volume for the blades to spin effectively.
+- Blender container: If you have an extra-wide blender container (like this), you'll likely need to double the recipe to create enough volume for the blades to spin effectively.

 Amy says